Anant-mishra1729/Hash-hunt/README.md

 --image or -i : Image to search

---tree or -t : Path to generated VPtree

---hashes or -a : Path of generated hash file
+--dataset or -d : Path to generated index file

---algo or -a : Algorithm to use phash, dhash or ahash
 ```

 ## Results